-8 Best Lok Lok Places In Singapore To Satisfy Your Lok Lok Cravings
+8 Best Lok Lok Places In Singapore To Fill Your Lok Lok Cravings

 Similar to Malacca’s sate celup, Lok Lok is a communal dish consisting of various deep-fried foods such as meats and vegetables.
 That is served on a skewer and lastly, dipped into delicious thick homemade sauces.
 No doubt, the best Lok Lok is found in travelling vans in the streets of Johor Bahru – across the causeway.
 It is also best eaten while being seated next to the dusty road and surrounded by a bunch of good friends.
 Despite how unhygienic Lok Lok may seem, however, it is a truly unique experience on its own.
 Once you get used to it, of course!